wunderwuzzi23/blog/content/posts/2021/offensive-bpf-bpftrace-message-based.md

 }
 ```

-**Important:** This doesn't encrypt incoming traffic and also has no IP filter (like we had in [the previous post](/blog/posts/2021/offensive-bpf-bpftrace)) nor authentication or does malcious stuff - it's for demonstration purposes and learning to raise awareness of these kinds of attacks.
+**Important:** This doesn't encrypt incoming traffic and also has no IP filter (like we had in [the previous post](/blog/posts/2021/offensive-bpf-bpftrace)) nor authentication or does malicious stuff - it's for demonstration purposes and learning to raise awareness of these kinds of attacks.

 This works well with `nc` and a set of other services, but unfortunately the trigger mechanism didn't work with `nginx` or `OpenSSH server`.